SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 Each Sprint[ScrumEvents,Sprint] has a goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] of what is to be built, a design and flexible plan that will guide building it, the work, and the resultant product increment[ScrumArtifacts,Increment].

 Sprints[ScrumEvents,Sprint] are limited to one calendar month[Timebox].
-When a Sprint's[ScrumEvents,Sprint] horizon[Timebox] is too long the definition of what is being built may change, complexity may rise, and risk[Risk] may increase.
+When a Sprint's[ScrumEvents,Sprint] horizon[Timebox] is too long the definition of what is being built may change, complexity may rise[ReduceComplexity], and risk[Risk] may increase.
 Sprints[ScrumEvents,Sprint] enable predictability[Forecast] by ensuring inspection[EmpiricalScrumPillars,Inspection] and adaptation[EmpiricalScrumPillars,Adaptation] of progress toward a Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] at least every calendar month[Timebox].
 Sprints[ScrumEvents,Sprint] also limit risk[Risk] to one calendar month[Timebox] of cost.